metin/ProAngularJS-Repo/README.md

 090-services-interpolate-no-moustaches: Illustrates how to change the interpolation characters so that {{}} are no longer used to identify inline binding expressions.

 091-services-compile: Illustrates how to use $compile service to generate content dynamically in a directive.

+092-services-http: Illustrates how to use the $http service to get a JSON document.

+093-services-http-xml: Illustrates how to use the $http service to get an XML document.
+In this case, you are responsible for the parsing of the XML document yourself.